Szymon-Michalak/iOS-Resources/blog/WhatDoesSetNeedsDisplayDo.md

     }
 }
 ```
 If we wanted to update the location and the length of the line, simply updating the values of `point1` and `point2` will not suffice.
 Changing these properties will **not** automatically redraw the line with updated starting and ending points.
-So far all we’ve done is change the underlying data, but we still haven’t forced an update of the UI [forced a call todrawRect()].
+So far all we’ve done is change the underlying data, but we still haven’t forced an update of the UI [forced a call to `drawRect()`].

 As a result, we’ll need to call `setNeedsDisplay()` after updating `point1` and `point2`: